steveive8/steveive8/README.md

 I'm an undergraduate student of Korea Univ. , majoring at Artificial Intelligence.

 I'm developing and researching at
-- Developing the state of art CNN model for object detection.
+- Mixed Reality based on Computer Vision
+- Object Detection / Motion Estimation with Deep Learning
 - Predicting and Generating social phenomenon with GAN and RNN.
-- Geo based O2O Servive Development with Decentralized Protocol using Blockchain.
+- Online to Reality SNS Platform of Decentralized Protocol using Blockchain.
-- End to End service development as a FullStack engineer at FrontEnd and BackEnd.
+- End to End application development as a FullStack Engineer

 Thanks 😁